 Often area residents are interested in learning the history of their property.
 While we don’t have details on every property, we do have some specific information on about 20% of residential properties.
 But nearly all properties will have records of former owners and similar information in general community publications like city directories.
-We’ve provided some of the most common materials used for that purpose on our Property Research page.
+We’ve provided some of the most common material uses for that purpose on our Property Research Page.

-You can also try searching your address (just house number and street) in Digital Grinnell to see if a historic photo of the property is included in that collection.
+You can also try searching by address (just house number and street) in Digital Grinnell to see if a historic photo of the property is included in that collection.
 Search Digital Grinnell here.

-The Poweshiek History Preservation Project (PHPP) is a searchable, digital archive of images and documents related to the Poweshiek County area.
-It includes materials contributed by individuals, as well as items from the Drake Community Library and Grinnell College archives.
-See the PHPP webpage for information about how you may contribute and to access the database.
+The Poweshiek History Preservation Project (PHPP) is a searchable digital archive of images and documents related to the Poweshiek County area.
+It includes materials contributed by individuals and items from the Drake Community Library and Grinnell College archives.
+See the PHPP webpage for information on this project.
+Search the PHPP database here.

-Obituaries from local area newspapers dating back to 1871 are indexed in a searchable database.
-A pdf file of each obituary in the collection is available for viewing/download.
+Most obituaries from local area newspapers dating back to 1871 are indexed in a searchable online database.
+A pdf file of each obituary may be viewed and downloaded.
 This service is accessible in the library and online here.

 A Grinnell oral history project recorded the experiences of residents as they lived through the Great Depression and World War II.
-Share their memories through taped interviews, video, transcripts, and photographs.
-These resources are available in the library and through an online version.
+Hear their memories through recorded interviews, video, transcripts, and photographs.
+These resources are available in the library and online here.

 Read articles related to the history of the Grinnell area.
 Learn about how Grinnell was a stop on the Underground Railroad.
 Read stories of early African Americans in the community, as well as other non-white settlers.
 Articles written by local history enthusiast Dan Kaiser.